-PaPs as a proportion of all pre-arranged paths offered on the rail freight corridor shall be published in the CID.

-4. Where Network PaPs relate to more than one rail freight corridor, the Management Board shall cooperate with the Management Board(s) of the other relevant rail freight corridor(s) to engage the IMs/ABs in the designation process.
+- scarcity of capacity; - the number and characteristics of conflicting requests as observed in previous years; - number of requests involving more than one rail freight corridor as observed in previous years; - number of requests not satisfied, etc. as observed in previous years. - 3.
+Explanations for the designation of Network PaPs, the rail freight corridor sections to be covered by Network PaPs and an indicative share of Network PaPs as a proportion of all pre-arranged paths offered on the rail freight corridor shall be published in the CID. - 4.
+Where Network PaPs relate to more than one rail freight corridor, the Management Board shall cooperate with the Management Board(s) of the other relevant rail freight corridor(s) to engage the IMs/ABs in the designation process.
 If one rail freight corridor identifies a need for Network PaPs on several rail freight corridors, the other rail freight corridor(s) involved should if possible meet the request.
 These Network PaPs can only be designated if the Management Boards of all relevant rail freight corridors agree.